 Image Source: Pixabay

-StudySoup, a research group, conducted a study on the writing skills of 20 different universities across the United States and discovered that more than half of the college students were writing below a 12th grade level.
-Their experiment concluded that the decrease in writing skill had a strong correlation to the increase in social media use and decrease in reading published books and magazines.
-While the rise of social media use is, and will inevitably define the culture in which we live; there are plenty of other software applications for students to improve both reading and writing.
+StudySoup, a research group, conducted a survey that studied the writing skills of college students across 20 different universities.
+The survey suggested that more than half of these students were writing below a 12th grade level.
+Researchers believe that these lower writing skills have a strong correlation between the increase of engagement with social media apps, and the decrease of engagement with paper publications.
+In either case, the rise of social media apps are, and will continue, influencing the app-driven culture we live in.

 For more information, read the full article on EdTech.